-2020 saw the lowest level of small site completions (12).
-Although this figure has risen in the past 2 years, with 15 completions for 2023 they are still below what has been achieved over the past 10 years (39).
+In terms of small site completions, 2020 saw the lowest level of completions, at 12.
+Although this figure has risen, with 16 completions for 2024, it is still below what has been achieved over the past 10 years.

-In terms of the net number of additional affordable and general market dwellings built and the outcome requirement for 3,500 by 2021 at 1,756 the LDP is behind target and has failed to meet the 2021 outcome requirement.
-It is 50% below the requirement of 3,500 which is above the trigger of 30%.
+In terms of the net number of additional affordable and general market dwellings built and the outcome requirement for 3,500 by 2021 at 1,837 the LDP is behind target and has failed to meet the 2021 outcome requirement.
+It is 52% below the requirement of 3,500 which is above the trigger of 30%.